Last updated on September 7, 2024

 Are there any other alternatives?

-It is all too easy to make the first play that comes into mind.
+It is all too easy to make the first play that comes to mind.
 As stated earlier, hitting is generally a good idea.
 However, before committing to the play take stock of your positions and strategically consider all other moves.
 In some circumstances, there may be a better option than hitting.

 In the example below, white opened with a 4-3.
 They split the back checkers and moved 24/21 hoping to secure an advanced anchor on a subsequent move.
 Then they moved a builder down from the mid-point by moving 13/9.
 Black rolls a 3-1 on their turn.
 Clearly, this gives black an option to hit the white checker on their 4-point.
 However, black doesn’t gain much from this hit as there is very little impact on the race.
 In addition, black could get hit on re-entry, which would send them well behind in the race.
 The best move here for black is 8/5, 6/5 which secures the 5-point, unstacks the 6-point and starts to build a prime.